leanprover-community/lean4-metaprogramming-book/md/main/intro.md

 * "`MetaM`" builds on top of "Expressions"

 After the chapter on tactics, you find a cheat-sheet containing a wrap-up of key concepts and functions.
-And after that, There are some chapters with extra content, showing other applications of metaprogramming in Lean 4.
+And after that, there are some chapters with extra content, showing other applications of metaprogramming in Lean 4.

 The rest of this chapter is a gentle introduction for what metaprogramming is,